zer0k-z/cs2-movement-issues/readme.md

 Hull rampbug is the older of the two, existing since the beginning of CS2 Limited Test.
 When an object is compiled using hull physics rather than the default mesh physics, the generated hulls might be invalid and will not be connected to each other, in some cases a hull could be one unit thicker.

 ![](rampbug.png)
+(output of a custom raytracer showing normals of surfaces: https://codeberg.org/GameChaos/cs2raytrace/)

 ![](rampbug2.png)
 (problematic hull in red)